Nasdanika/server/org.nasdanika.web/doc/html.md

 htmlFactory.tag(TagName.script, getClass().getResource("Script.js"));
 ```

 When ``close()`` method is invoked on HTML object, the object invokes ``close`` on all its parts.
-It allows to build complex HTML composites from parts which hold system resources such as OSGi services or database connections and release the resource by invoking ``close`` on the top object.
+It allows to build complex HTML composites from parts which hold system resources such as OSGi services or database connections and release the resources by invoking ``close`` on the top object.

 ``Producer`` and ``FactoryProducer`` are functional interfaces.
 It allows to assemble HTML objects from lambdas and method references.